 The 9 cities of Niedersachsen

 The 9 cities in Lower Saxony are one of the most successful city cooperations in Germany.
 Since 1984, Braunschweig, Celle, Göttingen, Goslar, Hameln, Hanover, Hildesheim, Lüneburg and Wolfenbüttel jointly promote each other, especially abroad.
-The main objective is to raise the awareness of the member cities and increase the number visitors by marketing activities in neighboring European countries, but also within Germany.
+The main objective is to raise the awareness of the member cities and increase the number of visitors by marketing activities in neighbouring European countries, but also within Germany.

 A Brief History of Hannover

 “Hanover” is the traditional English spelling.
 The German spelling (with a Double n) has increased in popularity with English publications.
 This name was first recorded in documents as a marketplace, as far back as 1150.
 In 1241 Hannover was granted a town charter and the townspeople were granted access to the forests of Eilenriede, now know as the largest city forest in Europe, covering 640 hectares.